fp7-netide/Engine/onos-shim/README.md

 ``` $ ryu-manager --ofp-tcp-listen-port 7733 ryu-backend.py tests/simple_switch.py tests/firewall.py```

-or
+If you want to test the OpenFlow 1.3 applications:

 ``` $ ryu-manager --ofp-tcp-listen-port 7733 ryu-backend.py tests/simple_switch_13.py tests/firewall_13.py```

-if you want to test the OpenFlow 1.3 applications.

 The composition configuration defined in ```CompositionSpecification.xml``` loaded by the ```AdvancedProxyCore.py``` assigns switches ```S21```, ```S22``` and ```S23``` to the ```simple_switch``` application, while the ```S11``` to the ```firewall``` application.